fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

   targetNamespace: test
 ```

-The `targetNamespace` is expected to exist.
+ While `targetNamespace` is optional, if `targetNamespace` exists, then the namespace pointed to by the `targetNamespace` is expected to exist, kustomize-controller will not create it otherwise.

 ### Patches